 When I started to protest, she continued, "How else do you explain the fact that a man is hit by a car as he crosses a certain street corner?
 He could have crossed somewhere else or waited a moment and have lived.
 It's all up to chance or fate."

-That's a tough argument to counter.
-In fact, in my book,Paul McGrady: Mr. Evangelism, I did not feel competent to address the "why?" of the death of an evangelist-professor right in the prime of his life and ministry.
+That can be a tough argument to counter.
+In fact, in my book,Paul McGrady: Mr. Evangelism, I did not feel competent to address the why? of the death of an evangelist-professor in the prime of his life and ministry.